-However, some scientists believe further research is needed to back up some of these claims and to work out how much chocolate you need to eat to experience potential benefits.
+However, some scientists believe that more research is needed to back up some of these claims and work out how much chocolate you need to eat to gain the potential benefits.

 The best way to understand what’s good for your body is to learn more about your individual responses to different foods.